pwambach/mini-mock-api/README.md

 `-> localhost:8080/ping`
 ## Decorate

 All API responses can be decorated by defining a `decorate` function.
+The functions also gets passed the request object as the second parameter.
 In this example all returned collections are wrapped into `results` and a total count is added.

 ```
-myApi.decorate = function(data){
+myApi.decorate = function(data, request){
   if(data.length){
     return {
       results: data,